terramate-io/terramate/docs/config-overview.md

 For detailed information about this block, see the [Project Configuration](https://github.com/mineiros-io/terramate/blob/main/docs/project-config.md#project-configuration) docs.

-The `terramate` block has no labels and have the structure below:
+The `terramate` block has no labels and has the following schema:

 | name             |      type      | description |
 |------------------|----------------|-------------|